phuse-org/LinkedDataEducation/doc/StudyURI.md

 Choice 1: Is the clinical trials.gov ID available for the drug?

- [ADD LINK AND INSTRUCTIONS ON HOW TO FIND OUT]
+ [To add: Instructions for how to search ct.gov for this information]

-Choice 2: A combo of internal ID's [?
-ADD RECOMMENDATIONS]
+Choice 2: A combo of internal ID's
+[To add: Generic recommendations for internal IDS, how to update when NCT ID becomes available]

 ## Derefencing Guidance
-[INTERNAL AND EXTERNAL....]
+[To add: Implications for internal and external de-referencing]

+## Additional Triples
+[To add: The minimal recommended relations attached to Study URI]